Meet the artists who paint alien landscapes

 Three artists whose job it is to imagine the unseen have given CNN a glimpse of how they are inspired.

-MARK GARLIK
+MARK GARLICK

-Mark Garlik, an astronomer who carried out research on binary stars, has written and illustrated books on the solar system and beyond.
+Mark Garlick, an astronomer who carried out research on binary stars, has written and illustrated books on the solar system and beyond.
 But he sometimes takes ideas from here on Earth.

 Mars, he says, has landscapes reminiscent of the Grand Canyon, Yellowstone, Hawaii, and Iceland, and has been on field trips to the crater in Arizona to give him an insight into the look of other planets.